smartnuance/saas-kit/README.md

 ## A note on the frontend

-This example repository is integrated with a [compatible frontend built with Flutter (for web)](https://github.com/smartnuance/flutter-admin-kit).
+This project is integrated with a [compatible frontend built with Flutter (for web)](https://github.com/smartnuance/flutter-admin-kit).
 It can be used with any frontend technology since the exposed services offer complete REST APIs.

 ## Getting started